Distract Large Language Models for Automatic Jailbreak Attack: Introduction

-In this work, we propose \mname, a novel black-box jailbreak framework, to automate red teaming \cite{ganguliRedTeamingLanguage2022} and in turn strengthen LLMs.
-The distraction-based framework facilitates the generation of effective, coherent and fluent jailbreak prompts from scratch.
+In this work, we propose \textit{Distraction based Adversarial Prompts} (\mname), a novel black-box jailbreak framework, to automate red teaming \cite{ganguli2022red} and in turn strengthen LLMs.
 We decompose the jailbreak input to target LLM into two parts: jailbreak template and malicious query.
-The jailbreak template only reserves a placeholder for the malicious query and does not contain sensitive texts.
-We propose three key components to design and optimize the jailbreak templates automatically, namely, malicious content concealing, memory-reframing, and prompt optimization (see Figure~\ref{fig:overview}).
-The motivation is derived from studies related to the attention distraction of LLMs \cite{shi2023large} which indicates that LLMs are easily distracted by irrelevant context, leading to a deterioration of their reasoning ability.
-This insight inspires us to conceal malicious content within a complex and unrelated scenario, diminishing their capacity to reject malicious requests.
-To the best of our knowledge, we are the first to leverage this mechanism for the automated generation of jailbreak prompts.
-The description for complex scenarios is generated by an attacker LLM with hand-crafted guidelines and few-shot examples (optional).
-However, simply concealing the malicious content into a complex context often leads to responses that are unrelated to the malicious request and closely tied to the context of the scenario.
-Inspired by the over-confidence phenomenon \citep{miao-etal-2021-prevent,NEURIPS2022_9b6d7202}, we propose a memory-reframing scheme to distract the attention away from the complex unrelated main task and concentrate on the malicious auxiliary task.
-By instructing the target model to initiate its response with a certain string, such as ``\textit{Sure!
+The jailbreak template only reserves a placeholder for the malicious query and does not contain sensitive texts. \mname designs and optimizes the jailbreak templates automatically with three key components, namely, malicious content concealing, memory-reframing, and prompt optimization (see Figure~\ref{fig:overview}).
+Previous work on LLM distraction \cite{shi2023large} has demonstrated that the reasoning capabilities of LLMs can be easily influenced by irrelevant context.
+This insight motivates our approach of concealing malicious request within a complex and unrelated scenario, thereby diminishing the model's capacity to identify and reject malicious requests.
+However, simply concealing the malicious content often leads to responses that are unrelated to the malicious request and closely tied to the scenario.
+Inspired by the over-confidence phenomenon of LLMs \citep{miao-etal-2021-prevent,NEURIPS2022_9b6d7202}, we propose a memory-reframing scheme to distract the attention away from the unrelated scenario and concentrate on the malicious request.
+By instructing the target LLM to initiate its response with a certain string, such as ``\textit{Sure!
 I will shift my focus to the MALICIOUS REQUEST}'', the model tends to follow its own partially generated response and respond to the malicious request.
-The prompt optimization algorithm is designed to further improve the effectiveness of the jailbreak prompt.
-The attacker LLM, target LLM and judgement model are introduced to iteratively optimize the jailbreak template.
-At a high level, our optimization algorithm (1) uses an attacker LLM to generate jailbreak templates for a targeted LLM; (2) the response is then elicited from the target LLM by combining the jailbreak template and malicious query as model input; (3) The templates are subsequently evaluated by a judgement model with both the malicious request and the response; (4) The template, as well as the evaluation score, is provided as feedback to the attacker LLM for generation in the next iteration.
+To automatically generate and optimize the jailbreak template, we employ an attacker LLM for jailbreak template generation, as well as a target LLM and a judgement model for the evaluation of generated jailbreak template.
+To the best of our knowledge, we are the first to leverage the distraction mechanism for the automated generation of jailbreak prompts.